hMsats/double_pendulum_octave/README.md

 It will plot the double pendulum, which starts swinging after 3 seconds.

-The program will first calculate for 1 second the time delay necessary to make the pendulum swing in realtime.
+The program will first calculate for 2 seconds the time delay necessary to make the pendulum swing in realtime.

 On Linux you end the program by typing crtl c.